 But regardless of the “why” behind our injury, the question should really be, “How do we respond?”

-The answer is to respond “with purpose”.
+The answer is to respond “with a purpose”.

-In other words, have a plan for responding when you get kicked.
 And then follow through with it.

 Christ had a purpose.

 His purpose was to treat others with humility and love.
-We are told to treat others as we would want to be treated.
+We are instructed to treat others as we would want to be treated.
 We should have the same attitude as Christ.
 His purpose was to bring all people to Him. (see Philippians 2 and Matthew 7:12).